Ankle and Wrist Weight Safety Concerns

 In the 1980s ankle and wrist weights were promoted as a way to lose weight and build muscle during your run.
 The idea certainly seemed logical.
 Make someone carry around more weight and you'll increase their heart rate and burn more calories.
 But that's not how things worked out.

 When runners were allowed to set their own pace, researchers found that runners tended to slow down if weights were added.
-In fact, when weights were added it "caused a significant decrease in the running speed..."
+When weights were added it "caused a significant decrease in the running speed..."
 As runners slowed down, any additional fat burning effect of the weights was eliminated.
-The runners heart rate and oxygen consumption with ankle weights on were virtually unchanged from the unweighted runs.
+The runner's heart rate and oxygen consumption with ankle weights on were virtually unchanged from the unweighted runs.

 So researchers changed things up.
 They decided to try testing runners on a treadmill, but force them to run at the same speed, with and without weights.
-Over a four week period, runners were measured while running at various speeds and weight configurations.
-From carrying nothing, to as much as 5 pound weights in each per hand.
+Over four weeks, runners were measured while running at various speeds and weight configurations.
+From carrying nothing, to as much as 5-pound weights in each per hand.

 There's a reason weight training and cardio programs are done separately.
 When you're moving weights, you want to be sure the movements are deliberate and controlled.
 Veering off in the wrong direction can cause injury.
 You never move too quickly, so your form is always good.

 For cardio to work, you MUST move quickly.
 The goal is to increase your heart rate and rapid movements are the best way to do that.
 Carrying weights along as you do cardio, reduces the effectiveness of an aerobic workout, puts unnecessary stress on the joints and adversely affects balance.